open-voice-interoperability/docs-archived/vocabulary.md

 ## E
 - **Entity** - is a part of the structured machine translation.
 It is a custom level data type and considered a concrete value to associate a word in a query.
 This is also known as annotations.
-- **Entity** -  government or private/public company that provides certain businesses or services.
 - **Explicit Invocation** - an invocation type where the user invokes the channel, and it is explicitly stating a direct command to accomplish a specific task.
 The direct authority is to communicate directly to a registered voice application.

 ## F